-Cancer and cardiovascular diseases represent the leading cause of death and an important contributor to mortality rates worldwide [1].
-Female breast cancer (BC) has now surpassed lung cancer as the leading cause of global cancer incidence in 2020, with an estimated 2.3 million new cases, representing 11.7% of all cancer cases [2].
-The human epidermal growth factor receptor 2 (HER-2) status in BC has a prognostic and predictive value and provides information about the prognosis of the disease and the type of appropriate specific treatment, and thus helps in selecting the optimal therapy for patient treatment.
-HER-2 testing is recommended for all newly diagnosed invasive BCs.
-The most commonly used methods for testing are immunohistochemical staining and in situ hybridization.
-Approximately 15% of BCs have excessive expression or amplification of HER-2 and have aggressive clinical behavior [3].
-There has been a general consensus that the HER-2 oncogene, when overexpressed, is the dominant driver of BC biology, regardless of hormone receptor status [4].
-The use of trastuzumab in combination with chemotherapy dramatically improves the prognosis in all stages of HER-2-positive BC [5].
-Trastuzumab is a humanized monoclonal antibody directed against the extracellular domain of HER-2.
-It represents the standard of care in BC patients with HER-2 amplification and/ or overexpression, both in the advanced and (neo) adjuvant setting.
+Cancer and cardiovascular diseases represent leading cause of death and an important contributor to mortality rates worldwide [1].
+Female breast cancer has now surpassed lung cancer as the leading cause of global cancer incidence in 2020, with an estimated 2.3 million new cases, representing 11.7% of all cancer cases [2].
+The human epidermal growth factor receptor 2 (HER2) status in breast cancer has prognostic and predictive value and provides information about the prognosis of the disease and the type of appropriate specific treatment, and thus helps in selecting the optimal therapy for patient treatment.
+HER2 testing is recommended for all newly diagnosed invasive breast cancers.
+The most commonly used methods for testing are immunohistochemical staining (IHC) and in situ hybridization (ISH).
+Approximately 15% of breast cancers have excessive expression or amplification of human epidermal growth factor receptor 2 (HER-2) and have an aggressive clinical behavior [3].
+There has been a general consensus in fact, that the HER-2 oncogene, when overexpressed, is the dominant driver of breast cancer biology, regardless of hormone receptor (HR) status [4].
+The use of trastuzumab in combination with chemotherapy dramatically improves the prognosis in all stages of HER2-positive breast cancer [5].
+Trastuzumab is a humanized monoclonal antibody directed against the extracellular domain of human epidermal growth factor receptor 2 (HER2).
+It represents the standard of care in breast cancer (BC) patients with HER2 amplification and/or overexpression, both in the advanced and (neo) adjuvant setting.
 Adding trastuzumab to standard chemotherapy has led to a significant improvement in survival outcomes [6].